keya714/SecureShare/README.md

 - The server serves static files from the `private` directory and HTML pages from the `public` directory.
 - When a client connects:
+  - The client's IP address is checked against predefined IP ranges.
+  - Based on this check, clients are automatically grouped into editors or viewers.
-- If the client's IP is localhost (`::1` or `::ffff:127.0.0.1`), they are assigned as the text editor.
+  - Localhost IPs (`::1` or `::ffff:127.0.0.1`) are assigned as editors by default.
-- Other clients are assigned as viewers.
 - The editor can update the shared text, which is broadcast in real time to all viewers.
 - Clients see live lists of connected editors and viewers.
 - Text updates include an offset value used for decoding text on the client side.